ghores/concurrency-app-xml/README.md

-# Concurrency App with kotlin **xml**
+# Concurrency App With Kotlin
-Concurrency App using the API from https://www.coingecko.com/
+Concurrency App using the API from https://www.coingecko.com

 The technologies used in this project consist of: